yetulaxman/containers-workflows/_hands-on/day2/deepvariant.md

 - Prepare a singularity image (in this case, DeepVariant) interactively from [DockerHub](https://hub.docker.com/)
 - Deploy a singularity container for WGS analysis as a batch job on Puhti

-### Run WGS analysis with DeepVarinat singularity container on Puhti
+### Run WGS analysis with DeepVariant singularity container on Puhti

 1. First login to Puhti supercomputer using *SSH*:
    ```bash